mozilla/glean/docs/user/metric-parameters.md

 - `version`: (default: 0) The version of the metric.
 A monotonically increasing integer value.
 This should be bumped if the metric changes in a backward-incompatible way.

+- `data_sensitivity`: (default: []) A list of data sensitivity categories that the metric falls under.
+There are four data collection categories related to data sensitivity [defined in Mozilla's data collection review process](https://wiki.mozilla.org/Firefox/Data_Collection):

+    - **Category 1: Technical Data:** (`technical`) Information about the machine or Firefox itself.
+Examples include OS, available memory, crashes and errors, outcome of automated processes like updates, safe browsing, activation, version \#s, and build id.
+This also includes compatibility information about features and APIs used by websites, add-ons, and other 3rd-party software that interact with Firefox during usage.

+    - **Category 2: Interaction Data:** (`interaction`) Information about the user’s direct engagement with Firefox.
+Examples include how many tabs, add-ons, or windows a user has open; uses of specific Firefox features; session length, scrolls and clicks; and the status of discrete user preferences.

+    - **Category 3: Web activity data:** (`web_activity`) Information about user web browsing that could be considered sensitive.
+Examples include users’ specific web browsing history; general information about their web browsing history (such as TLDs or categories of webpages visited over time); and potentially certain types of interaction data about specific webpages visited.

+    - **Category 4: Highly sensitive data:** (`highly_sensitive`) Information that directly identifies a person, or if combined with other data could identify a person.
+Examples include e-mail, usernames, identifiers such as google ad id, apple id, Firefox account, city or country (unless small ones are explicitly filtered out), or certain cookies.
+It may be embedded within specific website content, such as memory contents, dumps, captures of screen data, or DOM data.